 called the perverse filtration associated with morphism $f$.
 It is concentrated at the interval $[0,2r]$, \emph{i.e.} $P_{-1}H^d(X,\BQ)=0$ and $P_{2r}H^d(X,\BQ)=H^d(X,\BQ)$ for all $d$.
 For a nonzero class $\alpha\in H^*(X,\BQ)$, we denote $\Fp^f(\alpha)=k$ if $\alpha\in P_kH^*(X,\BQ)$ and $\alpha\not\in P_{k-1}H^*(X,\BQ)$.
 We say that the perverse filtration is multiplicative if

 Suppose the perverse filtration $P_\bullet H^*(X,\BQ)$ admits a splitting

 satisfying

-Then we say that the perverse filtration $P_\bullet H^*(X,\BQ)$ admits a strongly multiplicative splitting, or the morphism $f$ admits a strongly multiplicative perverse decomposition.
-A class $\beta\in G_iH^d(X,\BQ)$ for some $i$ is called \emph{pure of perversity $i$ with respect to the splitting $G$}.
+then we say that the perverse filtration $P_\bullet H^*(X,\BQ)$ admits a \emph{strongly multiplicative splitting}, or the morphism $f$ admits a strongly multiplicative perverse decomposition.
 It follows from the definition that if $f$ admits a strongly multiplicative perverse decomposition, then the perverse filtration associated with $f$ is multiplicative, but not vice versa.
+A class $\beta\in G_iH^d(X,\BQ)$ for some $i$ and $d$ is called \emph{pure of perversity $i$ with respect to the splitting $G$}.

 We say that a basis $\{\beta_i\}$ of $H^*(X,\BQ)$ is adapted to the perverse filtration $P_\bullet H^*(X,\BQ)$ if

 Similarly, the perverse filtration can also be defined on the compactly supported cohomology by taking $R\Gamma_c$ in (\ref{01}).
 Then the natural transformation of functors $R\Gamma_c\to R\Gamma$ implies that the forgetful map $\iota:H^*_c(X,\BQ)\to H^*(X,\BQ)$ preserves the perverse filtration, \emph{i.e.} $\iota P_kH^*_c(X,\BQ)\subset P_kH^*(X,\BQ)$.